 Routine Cancer Screenings at UPMC Hillman Cancer Center

 Talk with your doctor about which screenings are right for you.

-UPMC Hillman Cancer Center provides cancer risk reduction education and early detection screenings, available to everyone, regardless of ability to pay.
+UPMC Hillman Cancer Center provides education on how to reduce your cancer risk.
+We also offer early detection screenings.
+These services are for everyone, regardless of their ability to pay.

-Our on-site health care provider will discuss cancer risk with you and will review the recommended cancer screening guidelines.
-Examinations that we provide may include:
+During your visit, an on-site health care provider will discuss your cancer risk with you.
+Your provider will also review the recommended cancer screening guidelines.

-*Note: If you need a mammogram, we can help with scheduling, including obtaining a voucher for a free mammogram if you qualify.
+*Note: If you need a mammogram, we can help you schedule it.
+We can also help you get a voucher for a free mammogram if you qualify.

 - Get to and stay at a healthy weight.

 - Make physical activity part of your routine.

 - Eat healthy with plenty of fruits and vegetables.